18 Festivals in Thailand That You Must Experience!

 Source

 The people of Thailand are fiercely devoted to the ruling monarch, and they mark the birthdays of their rulers as Mother's Day and Father's Day in the country.
-Mother's Day is celebrated on the Queen's birthday on August 12th, while Father's Day is celebrated on December 5th.
+Mother's Day is celebrated on the Queen's birthday, and Father's Day on her husband's.
 Both days are national holidays marked by festivities such as parades, music performances, traditional food stalls, and visits to the temple.
-On Mother's Day, mothers are invited to their children's schools, where there are songs and dances performed in their honor.
-On Father's Day, it is customary to wear yellow or golden attire.
+On Mother's Day, mothers are invited to their children's schools, where songs and dances are performed in their honor.
+On Father's Day, wearing yellow or golden attire is customary.
 Both days see huge decorations across the cities of Thailand, and people often put up large Thai flags and portraits of the king and queen in their homes.

 6. Asalha Puja (Asalha Bucha)